patsprice/https-github.com-bretfisher-container.training/slides/logistics-bret-2.md

 - Create three instances (we'll do most work on node1)

-- Optional: Don't like HTTPS, you can SSH in too (see SSH command on node page)

 - Enjoy some classic rock while we get this party started!

 - You could also browse my Swarm resources [bretfisher.com/docker](https://www.bretfisher.com/docker)